shumadrid/obsidian-copy-path/README.md

 - **"Copy vault path" context menu action**: Show the option to copy the vault path of a file or folder.
 - **"Copy full path" context menu action**: Show the option to copy the full path of a file or folder.
+- **"Add trailing slash to folder paths"**: When enabled, folder paths will end with a trailing slash (e.g., `folder/`) to distinguish them from files.
+This applies to both vault and full path copying.

 You can toggle these settings in the plugin's settings tab.